U.S. House of Representatives Honors Noted Jamaican Hotelier, Kevin Hendrickson

 The proclamation was signed by Democratic Congresswoman Yvette D. Clarke, whose constituency encompasses New York’s ninth congressional district located entirely within Brooklyn.
 A native of Flatbush, Brooklyn, Ms. Clarke is the daughter of Lesley Clarke and former city councilwoman Una Clarke, both immigrants from Jamaica.

-Hendrickson’s hospitality portfolio also includes the 512-room Holiday Inn Resort® Montego Bay, a property long renowned for providing Jamaica’s best all-inclusive vacation value.
+Hendrickson’s hospitality portfolio includes the 512-room Holiday Inn Resort® Montego Bay.
+This property is known for offering Jamaica’s best all-inclusive vacation value.

 Personalized service and excellent value are hallmarks of every Hendrickson-owned hotel, ensuring optimal guest satisfaction.

 Mr. Hendrickson employs a hands-on approach to maintaining the high service levels for which his properties are known.
-Whether greeting guests in the lobby, overseeing new construction, or serving on the buffet line, Mr. Hendrickson is never above doing whatever it takes to provide the ultimate guest experience.
+Mr. Hendrickson greets guests in the lobby, oversees new construction, and serves on the buffet line.
+He always does what it takes to give the best guest experience.

 A strong believer in giving back to the community, Mr. Hendrickson also supports numerous charitable organizations, including Missionaries of the Poor, the Jamaica Cancer Society, The Salvation Army, and Food for the Poor, among others.